Navigation auf uzh.ch

 • All groups will present on the 18th/19th of December 2024.
 Presence is mandatory (CT is an evaluation).

-• The target presentation time is 10 minutes per group (5 mins attack, 5 mins defense) and 5 mins Q&A.
+• The target presentation time is 14 minutes per tuple (7 mins defense by Group A followed by 7 minutes Offense by Group B) and 4-5 mins Q&A.

-• Organize so each person in the group should present.
+• Each person in the group should be presenting.

 • Have your slides ready; we will be switching laptops.